Pensions in the Netherlands: Ranking

-In the Netherlands, people do totally not have to consider the problem of pension while retirement even if they do not live in the Netherlands.
-After retiring, can choose to be in any country to extend annuities, also can choose a fixed country to get annuities; The country of coverage shall be determined by the employer or foreign employee.
+In the Netherlands, retired people are able to receive their pension even if they do not live in the Netherlands.
+After retiring, one can choose to be in any country to extend annuities, also one can choose a fixed country to get annuities; The country of coverage shall be determined by the employer or foreign employee.

 Pensions System In the Netherlands

 The Dutch pension system combines a pay-as-you-go system, in which workers pay for retirees' benefits, and an individual investment system.

 In the individual investment system, groups and individuals make high-risk and low-risk investments to make up for the amount they receive from the state pension.
 These different models can be seen as the three pillars of the Dutch pension system.